-An automotive head-up display (HUD) displays information to the driver at the driver’s eye level.
+An automotive head-up display (HUD) provides information to the driver at eye level.
 This allows the driver to continue looking at the road while getting speed and other information.
-The HUD display is either projected on a section of the windshield or on a transparent surface between the driver and the windshield.
+The HUD is either projected on a section of the windshield or on a transparent surface between the driver and the windshield.
 More sophisticated HUDs are used to create the appearance of an overlay on the road for turn-by-turn navigation.
 The HUD information is typically provided by the cluster.
-TI has the technology to power, connect and create the HUD display.
+We have the technology to power, connect and create the HUD display.

 |53 KB||15 Aug 2019|